-Over six million car wrecks occur in the U.S. every year with more than half of those resulting in injuries.
+The first step after a car accident caused by someone else is to call 911 and contact a car accident lawyer.
+Insurance companies are there to focus on their bottom line, not what's best for you.
+Over six million car wrecks occur in the U.S. annually, with more than half of those resulting in injuries.
 The death toll from these crashes exceeds 40,000 and continues to climb.
-Many factors contribute to this, including inclement weather, driving under the influence and distracted driving.
-Being a good defensive driver is important to help you stay safe on the road.
+Many factors contribute to this, including inclement weather, driving under the influence, and distracted driving.
+Being a good defensive driver is essential to help you stay safe on the road.
 Knowing what to do in the event of a car crash can help ease the anxiety from an already stressful situation.

 Alabama is an at-fault state for automobile crashes—meaning whoever causes the car crash is legally responsible for any and all financial costs to the victim.
 However, in no-fault states, each driver involved in a crash is responsible for their own damage expenses—unless an attorney is required and a lawsuit is filed.

 According to the Alabama Mandatory Liability Insurance (MLI) Law, every resident of Alabama must carry liability auto insurance to register their vehicle, legally drive and maintain their car registration.
-If you are in a wreck and do not have proof of insurance, you will be fined.
+You will be fined if you are in a wreck and do not have proof of insurance.
 If you are found to be at fault and without insurance, you could be liable for tens or even hundreds of thousands of dollars in bodily injury and property damages to the other driver.

 **Be careful that you do not admit fault at the scene or discuss insurance coverage with the other driver.
-If bodily injury occurred as a result of the crash, contact your attorney immediately after calling 911.
+If the bodily injury occurred due to the crash, contact your attorney immediately after calling 911.

 According to the Insurance Information Institute (ILL), the following information will be needed for you to submit a claim: